-VOLUNTEER POSITION DESCRIPTION TROOP MENTOR COORDINATOR

-SUMMARY:

-The Troop Mentor Coordinator oversees the New Leaders on the Block (NLOTB) mentor program either locally or regionally, which provides support for new(er) troop co-leaders in a variety of ways.
-The overall objective of the Troop Mentor Coordinator is to lead an impactful NLOTB program and empower mentors and mentees by providing ongoing support and resources throughout the program year.

-TERM OF APPOINTMENT:

-The Troop Mentor Coordinator is appointed for a term of one program year but may be eligible for reappointment.

-ACCOUNTABILITY:

-The Troop Mentor Coordinator is accountable to the Service Unit Manager and Membership Director/Manager.

-RESPONSIBILITIES:

-- Work in partnership with the area service unit manager and membership director/manager to stay upto-date on new troops forming; identify and assign troop mentors to new co-leaders as needed. - Ensure troop mentors initiate and maintain contact with new co-leader(s) introduce new co-leaders to local area support structure and administrative team members, invite and encourage new coleaders to attend area meetings and remain available to answer questions and provide support as needed. - Promote training opportunities with troop mentors; confirm they are accurately informed about Girl Scout sponsored program sales (Fall Product Program and Cookie Program), programming opportunities and events offered by council or local area for new co-leader/troop engagement. - Share with troop mentors local and council programming ideas, resources, and best practices to engage new co-leaders and have a successful girl-led troop. - Remain informed about and comply with all current policies, procedures and guidelines (Volunteer Essentials and Safety Activity Checkpoints) of GS-NCCP and GSUSA. - Share program feedback, experiences, and resource suggestions via end of year survey.

-QUALIFICATIONS AND CORE COMPETENCIES:

-Girl-led Focus: Empower, encourage, and guide girls and volunteers to understand Girl Scouts' girl-led, learn-by-doing and cooperative approach to developing a girl's leadership skills.
+VOLUNTEER POSITION DESCRIPTION TROOP MENTOR The Troop Mentor welcomes and engages new troop co-leaders as part of the New Leaders on the Block SUMMARY: (NLOTB) mentor program; providing them with ongoing support and resources throughout the program year in an effort to ensure the delivery of a quality Girl Scout program.
+TERM OF APPOINTMENT: The Troop Mentor is appointed for a term of one program year but may be eligible for reappointment.
+ACCOUNTABILITY: The Troop Mentor is accountable to the Troop Mentor Coordinator and Service Unit Director/Manager.
+RESPONSIBILITIES: Work in partnership with the Troop Mentor Coordinator, area service unit manager and membership director/manager to support the New Leaders on the Block mentor program and welcome new troop co-leaders to Girl Scouting and the Girl Scout Leadership Experience.
+Initiate and maintain contact with new co-leader(s) - introduce new troop co-leaders to local area support structure and administrative team members, invite and encourage new troop co-leaders to attend area meetings and remain available to answer questions and provide support as needed.
+Share with new co-leaders local and council programming ideas, resources and best practices to engage girls and have a successful girl-led troop.
+Ensure new co-leaders are aware of online and in-person training opportunities and accurately informed about Girl Scout sponsored program sales (Fall Product Program and Cookie Program), programming opportunities and events offered by council or local area for new co-leader/troop engagement.
+Remain informed about and comply with all current policies, procedures and guidelines (Volunteer Essentials and Safety Activity Checkpoints) of GS-NCCP and GSUSA.
+Share program feedback, experiences, and resource suggestions via end of year survey.
+QUALIFICATIONS AND Girl-led Focus: Empower, encourage, and guide girls and volunteers to understand Girl Scouts' girl-led, CORE COMPETENCIES: learn-by-doing and cooperative approach to developing a girl's leadership skills.
 Personal Integrity: Serve as a role model for volunteers guided by the Girl Scout Mission, Promise and Law - modeling reliability, dependability, honesty, credibility, respect for others, respect for self, inclusivity, positivity and a spirit of collaboration.
 Adaptability: Adjust, modify own behavior and remain flexible and tolerant in response to changing situations and environments.
 Oral Communication: Practice positive communication skills and express ideas clearly and accurately.
 Foster Diversity: Understand, respect and embrace individual differences.

-Additional Requirements:

-- Registered member of GSUSA and a valid background check. - Completion of any required training assigned and provided by GS-NCCP and GSUSA. - Email, internet, and texting capabilities for consistent and effective communication, document sharing and research.
+Additional Requirements: Registered member of GSUSA and a valid background check.
+Completion of any required training assigned and provided by GS-NCCP and GSUSA.
+Email, internet, and texting capabilities for consistent and effective communication, document sharing and research.